9 The Language Tree

 The Indo-European thunder gods are also described remarkably similar.
 Indra, the Indian storm god, is described as having a fiery or reddish beard, from which he shakes spilled liquid, which comes down as rain.
 Thor has links to the oak tree and also has a red beard, which he shakes when he gets angry.
 The word used for shake in this context, “dyja,” even corresponds to “dhu” used for Indra.
 Perkunas, too, is described as having a red beard.
 On top of this, Zeus, Perkunas, and Thor are also all described as riding a cart drawn by goats.

 There might even be a PIE-root for Prometheus, the Greek god who stole fire from heaven and gave it to mankind.
 In Sanskrit, “pramath” means “to steal.”
-This verb was used to describe the theft of fire from heaven by the Indian hero Matarisvan.
+This verb was used to describe the fire theft by the Indian divinity Matarisvan.
 This character is closely related to Manu (meaning “man”), the Indian Noah who survived the Great Flood and repopulated the Earth.
 Similarly, Prometheus was the father of Deucalion, who also became a survivor of the Flood.
 Both Manu and Prometheus were also believed to have taught humanity how to sacrifice to the gods.

 There also was a mysterious figure called Twin in various Indo-European mythologies.
 Take, for instance, the Old Norse character Ymir.
 He was a primal being who created the first humans and was then killed by Odin, who then molded the world from his body parts.
 His name means “twin,” perhaps because he was able to create human beings by himself.
 In Germanic mythology, we have Tuisto, who became the father of Mannus (also related to “man”), who became the ancestor of all Germans.
 Then there was the Sanskrit Yama (and the Avestan Yima), the Indian god of death, whose names also mean “twin”.
 Yama was the brother of Manu and forsook his immortality in exchange for having progeny.
 Some scholars also believe that Remus, the founder of Rome, and twin brother of Romulus, was originally called “Yemos,” meaning “twin.”
 His death at the hands of his brother was essential for the foundation of Rome.
 [53]